Jaishankar872/personal-website/Readme.md

 > **Note:** The following commands are tailored for Windows systems.

-1. Clone this GitHub repository to your local machine:
+1. Clone this GitHub repository to your local machine and Navigate to the project directory:
     ```bash
     git clone https://github.com/Jaishankar872/personal-website.git
+    cd personal-website
+    code .
     ```
 2. Set up a Python virtual environment and activate it:
     ```bash